 Etape Loch Ness riders are taking on the challenge for many reasons: to achieve their own personal goals, raise money for good causes or simply to cycle in one of the UK’s most popular cycle sportives renowned for its scenery, atmosphere and warm Highland welcome.

-Your entry fee includes unrivalled scenery on closed roads, commemorative finisher’s medal, event giveaway, electronic timing, mechanical support, support stations along the route, optional King of the Mountain time trial and downloadable finisher’s certificate.
+Your entry fee includes unrivalled scenery on closed roads, commemorative finisher’s medal, event giveaway, electronic timing, mechanical support, support stations along the route, King of the Mountain split time and downloadable finisher’s certificate (from Marathon Photos Live).

 We’re sorry there are absolutely no event weekend entries for the Etape Loch Ness due to the practicalities of planning for a fixed number of participants.
 Sign up to our enews so we can keep in touch with you about next year’s event.